API Authentication

 action will result inAuthentication required

-in the Orchestration Logs since it passes ShieldConex® partner credentials from the request as opposed to the Decryptx® credentials.
+in the Orchestration Logs since it passes ShieldConex® partner credentials from the API request (that's required to use the ORCA) as opposed to the Decryptx® credentials.
 For the reason outlined, it is fine to usepassthrough

 for ashieldconex